Factbox - Five worst snowstorms in New York City history

 - 20.2 inches (51.3 cm), Jan.
 7-8, 1996

-The deepest snowfall from the blizzard paralyzing the U.S. East Coast has been recorded at 40 inches (102 cm) in Glengary, West Virginia, the National Weather Service said.
+The deepest snowfall from the blizzard currently paralysing the U.S. East Coast has been recorded at 38 inches (96.5 cm) in Redhouse, Maryland, about 169 miles (272 km) west of Washington.

-It said about 28.3 inches (72 cm) had fallen at Dulles International Airport, 26 miles (42 km) west of Washington as of Saturday evening, one of the capital's biggest storms.
+About 20 inches (51 cm) had fallen at Dulles International Airport, 26 miles (42 km) west of the nation's capital, as of Saturday afternoon but the snow showed no sign of easing.